hyesunyun/notes/stochastic-parrots.md

 increase in 0.1 BLEU score using neural architecture search for English to German translation results in an increase of $150,000 compute cost in addition to the carbon emissions.

+Need of efficiency as an evaluation metric, online tools to analyze energy usage, and pressure on companies to devise sustainable training techniques.

 ## Large Training Data